lipengfeizju/CS_205_Project_1/README.md

 ```shell
 python main.py
 ```
-And then follow the instructions.
+And then follow the instructions in the program.
+You will first input the initial state and then select the method you want to use.
+If you have any questions, please contact lipengfeizju@gmail.com